mansura-habiba/mcp-instana/README.md

 ### Tool Categories

-You can optimize server performance by enabling only the tool categories you need.
+You can optimize server performance by enabling only the tools and prompts categories you need:

 #### Using CLI (PyPI Installation)